About Trees, Gardens And The Concrete Jungle

 Old shoes as flowerpots.

 Isn’t that little snail cute?
 Marie-Line is from Guadeloupe, one of the islands in the French West Indies.

-The good thing is that there are still some gardens left.
+The good thing is that there are still some gardens around.
 How long will they survive?
 Isn’t it time we did away with all that concrete and replaced it with greenery and cool down our cities.
 Each time I cycle past the Jardin d’Acclimation I can feel immediately a 1-2° Celsius temperature difference.
 Think about it.
 What we need is not more air-conditioning.
 Bring back the trees!